rusefi/rusefi_documentation/Hardware/microrusefi/Hardware-microRusEFI-wiring.md

 # Pin Types

-These tables provide technical information about the different types of pin found on microrusEfi.
+These tables provide technical information about the different types of pin found on microRusEFI.

 ## Power